pwall27/daily-routine-api/README.md

-# Daily Routine API
+# Routine Tasks API
-Daily Routine API is a project to create, log and follow tasks that are part of my daily routine.
+Routine Tasks API is a project to create, log and follow tasks that are part of my daily routine.

 ## Future Features
 - Add new task